 The loud cry of the progressive left on the international scale right down to Longmont is democracy…democracy…democracy!

-This sounds admirable, but there is one important caveat.
-Democracy only works under the Rule of Law.
+This may sound admirable, but there is one important caveat: Democracy only works under the Rule of Law.
 Otherwise, mob rule results (see Muslim Brotherhood in Egypt).
 The Founders knew this well in crafting the U.S. Constitution.